Home

 As described in the description of the Search function, the clusters in the SSNs can be searched with a UniProt ID or sequence.

-The Explore page for Megacluster-1-1 displays the SSN generated with an alignment score of 11 and provides access various types of bioinformatic information about Megacluster-1-1.
 The Explore page provides a link to the Diced SSNs page.
-The clusters in each of the 33 "diced" SSNs can be viewed by selecting the alignment score (a cluster contains ≥3 UniRef90 IDs/nodes).
+The clusters in each of the diced" SSNs can be viewed by selecting the alignment score (a cluster contains ≥3 UniRef90 IDs/nodes).
 As the alignment score increases, the clusters decrease in size and complexity.
 Also, as the alignment score increases, the number of clusters initially increases as the large clusters segregate and then decreases as the small clusters "dissociate" into individual nodes.

-The Click here link on the Diced SSNs page accesses the Explore page for Megacluster-1-1-1 in the SSN generated with an alignment score of 25.
+The Click here link on the Diced SSNs page accesses the Explore page for the SSN generated with the lowest alignment score.
 On that (and any) Explore page, any cluster in the current SSN can be selected; also, SSNs generated with other alignment scores can be selected.

 Each Explore page includes the "AS Walk-Through" button above the image for the cluster.
 The "AS Walk-Through" function allows the user to "walk through" the series of "diced" SSNs, allowing identification of the progeny of a cluster (walking forward) or the progenitor of a cluster (walking backward).
 This function allows, for example, analyses of 1) speciation of orthologues (with the taxonomic distribution of the cluster available via the TAXONOMY button) and 2) divergent evolution of functions from a common progenitor.